 If the information is right, there's nothing you need to do.
 If your income or other family details are wrong, you'll need to let us know.

-There are some income types that are not on your income tax assessment that we may need to know about to calculate your Working for Families entitlement.
+There are some income types that are not on your income tax assessment that we'll need to know about.
+We use these to make sure we're paying you the right amount of Working for Families.
 You may need to complete the Adjust your income form - IR215.